St. Anthony’s Board of Directors

-Tim has been a member of the St. Anthony Foundation Board since June 2012 and also serves on the Finance Committee.
+Tim has been a member of the St. Anthony’s Board of Directors since June 2012 and also serves on the Finance Committee.
 With more than 21 years of extensive financial management experience, he is currently an Operating Partner for TPG, a Private Equity Firm in San Francisco.
-Prior to joining TPG, he was CFO of Hotwire.com (a TPG portfolio company in the internet travel space purchased by InterActive Corp in November 2003), CFO for the Gap Division of Gap, Inc., and held a number of senior management positions during his 12 years with PepsiCo Inc. Prior to PepsiCo, he was with Price Waterhouse & Co. and is a Certified Public Accountant in the State of California.
-Tim graduated Magna Cum Laude from the University of Southern California with a B.S. degree in Business.
+Prior to joining TPG, he was CFO of Hotwire.com, CFO for the Gap Division of Gap, Inc., and held a number of senior management positions during his 12 years with PepsiCo, Inc. Prior to PepsiCo, he was with Price Waterhouse & Co. and is a Certified Public Accountant in the State of California.
+Tim graduated Magna Cum Laude from the University of Southern California with a Bachelor of Science degree in Business.
 He and his wife and two children live in Tiburon, California.

 C. Joseph Atteridge